oseen/IOH5Write/README.md

 1. The code only work in parallel.
 This is a consequence of the design of OpenFOAM, since ``MPI_Init`` is never called for serial runs, hence the parallel HDF5 library cannot use MPI-IO.
 2. The XDMF file must be written after the simulation.
 This is not a bug, but a slight limitation embeddedn in the design.
-3. No boundary data is written.
-This is a consequence of laziness.
-I have never needed this for my research, hence only the internal cell-centred data is written.
-Again, this is not a difficult addition, and if anyone had the time to add this, please contact me if you want me to include this in the public release.
+3. Within this branch it is possible to additionally write patch or boundary data to hdf5 archive.
+Up to now this is only possible for quadrilateral faces.
+It is not possible to write out boundary data with the boundary condition "empty".
+4. Like in the base work from https://github.com/hakostra/IOH5Write, the library is able to write scalar and vector fields to the hdf5 archive.
+Up to now it the implementation for tensor fields is still missing.
-4. The code is not very well structured, and does not utilize many of the object-oriented features C++ gives.
+5. The code is not very well structured, and does not utilize many of the object-oriented features C++ gives.
 This is partly because the HDF5 library is a pure C library, requiring you to deal with pointers to arrays and stuff, partly due to my lack of C++ skills.
 This is on top of the list of things that needs to be done, perhaps I will fix it when I find time.

 Found yet another bug?
 Got suggestions for improvements?
 ----------------------------------------------
-Feel free to contact me in the discussion thread at [www.cfd-online.com](http://www.cfd-online.com/Forums/openfoam-programming-development/122579-hdf5-io-library-openfoam.html).
+Feel free to mention it in the discussion thread at [www.cfd-online.com](http://www.cfd-online.com/Forums/openfoam-programming-development/122579-hdf5-io-library-openfoam.html).